 Workflows can be run as spark applications using the OpAppWithRunner (or OpApp).
-Extend the OpAppWithRunner base class and define your workflow object and the training and testing data readers and then your workflow can be run as a spark app.
+Extend the OpAppWithRunner base class) and define your workflow object and the training and testing data readers as part of the OpWorkflowRunner and then your workflow can be run as a spark app.
 Command line arguments are then used to specify the type of run you wish to do on the workflow (train, score, generate features, or evaluate).